nemonik/hands-on-DevOps/README.md

 ### 6.20.6.
 Gaps in CICD

-Are surfaces through monitoring resulting in for example additional testing for the issue that triggered the necessity for the improvement.
+Are surfaces through monitoring resulting in for example additional testing for an issue discovered in prodcuction.

+Yep.
+News flash.
+DevOps will not entirely stop all bugs or vulnerabilities from making it into production, but this was never the point.

 ### 6.20.7.
 Eliminating waste